moolleer/hangman/docs/testing.md

 ![Levels](/docs/README-images/choose-level.png)

-Tested to enter j, and then 3.
-An invalid input gives an error message in red as expected.
+Test to enter j, and then 3.
+An invalid input gives an error message in red, result as expected.
 When e, m or h is entered the game starts.

 ![Levels](/docs/README-images/chosen-level.png)